seanmichaelmcgee/whisper_local_deploy/README.md

 - Adding language support beyond English
 - Implementing post-processing to improve grammar and remove filler words
 - UI improvements including theme support

+## Distrubution

+Library issues, specifically libcusparseLt.so.0, prevent the CUDA optimization from working with a AppImage distrubution.
+Issues would abound with Linux builds. etc. Conatainerized distribution is a posibility, but already requires a higher level of user knowledge.
+Perhaps ONNX doesn't require as much?
+Build would then have to be from system code level, and would ltake a lot of optimzation.

+In the meantime recommend terminal based run within virtual environemnt after installing dependencies.

 ## 📜 License